datatheorem/TrustKit/docs/documentation-readme.md

 Two classes are available enabling SSL pinning in an App:

-* TrustKit, for programmatically configuring the global SSL pinning policy within an App.
+* `TrustKit`, for programmatically configuring the global SSL pinning policy within an App.
-* TSKPinningValidator, for manually validating a certificate chain against the App's configured pinning policy.
+* `TSKPinningValidator`, for manually validating a certificate chain against the App's configured pinning policy.